 The King Street Real Estate Fund (Offshore PF), L.P ("KS REF") is an opportunistic global real estate fund which aims "to produce attractive, risk adjusted returns throughout diverse market environments - with a focus on situations which are out of favour, complex, misunderstood and / or in transitional markets."
 KS REF is now fully invested and has made 13 investments across Europe and the US.
-The underlying manager wrote down some of their positions as a result of the impact of COVID-19 and overall performance is approximately flat.
-KS REF has entered harvest mode where we expect assets to be sold over a multi-year time horizon.
-King Street has a strong track record of maintaining relatively conservative valuations and improving these types of assets to deliver significant returns.
+The overall performance during 2021 is approximately 16%, adjusted for capital calls and distributions.
+We continue to expect the assets in KS REF will be sold over a multi-year time horizon.